isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

 Demonstrate what each tab of the user interface does.

 1. Main screen: describe the purpose of the focus mode and each element that is on display
+2. Explain that the main page only shows today's data.
-2. Tasks list: Show a sample list of tasks (the contents of `example_backup.json`)
+3. Tasks list: Show a sample list of tasks (both the main page and calendar)
-3. Habits tracking: explain how to read the habits page
+4. Habits tracking: explain how to read the habits page
+5. Events: explain that the events pane shows events

 ### Part 2: Demonstration of task modification {-}